Mitsui O.S.K. Lines: 2022 Mikage autonomous voyage and docking

 In August 2022, MV Mikage successfully completed the first crewless sea voyage and docking of an autonomous coastal container ship, sailing 161-nautical miles, from Tsuruga to Sakai, in a two-day trial.

+2022 Start of wind-assisted fleet

+In October 2022, MOL started operation of Shofu Maru, a coal carrier fitted with a 'Wind Challenger' hard sail wind propulsion system.
+Towards achieving net-zero greenhouse gas (GHG) emissions by 2050, the company plans to invest in a substantial fleet of wind-assisted ships.
+In its first 18 months of operation, Shofu Maru is estimated to have reduced fuel consumption by 5% to 8% per voyage.
+In 2024, a further wind assisted vessel was added, Green Winds.

 2023 dedication to 2050 net-zero emission and investment in off-shore wind turbines

 In April 2023 Mitsui OSK Lines has published a 51 page commitment paper detailing their long-term plans on their company's sustainability management.

 In 11 September 2023 the president has announced an investment Dutch company, TouchWind.